 In the throes of a divorce, it can be difficult to determine if you should hire experienced child custody lawyers.
-Adding a child custody attorney to your legal team may seem like an expensive proposition, but there is a lot at stake when it comes to determining a child’s future, rights, and living arrangements.
+Adding a child custody attorney to your legal team may seem like an expensive proposition.
+However, there is a lot at stake when it comes to determining a child’s future, rights, and living arrangements.

 How to Determine If Hiring a Child Custody Expert is Right for You